 As is often the case in a small city, Burwell doesn't have a public transportation system that people use for their commute.

-The education level of Burwell citizens is a little higher than the average for US cities and towns: 24.93% of adults in Burwell have at least a bachelor's degree.
+The citizens of Burwell are slightly better educated than the national average of 21.84% for all cities and towns, with 24.93% of adults in Burwell having a bachelor's degree or advanced degree.

 The per capita income in Burwell in 2022 was $29,737, which is low income relative to Nebraska, and lower middle income relative to the rest of the US.
 This equates to an annual income of $118,948 for a family of four.
 However, Burwell contains both very wealthy and poor people as well.